ClarityNLP/ClarityNLP/docs/user_guide/intro/overview.rst

   termset TemperatureTerms:
      ["temp","temperature","t"];

-`Term sets <topics/term_sets>`_ are a list of terms or tokens you would like to input into an NLP method.
+:ref:`Term sets<termset>` are lists of terms or tokens you would like to input into an NLP method.
 You can create these lists manually (as shown in this example) or generate them based on ontologies.
 Furthermore you can extend termsets with synonyms and lexical variants.

-In this case, we have created a term set called "TemperatureTerms" and included 3 common ways temperature is  referenced in a clinical note ("temperature", "temp", and "t").
+In this case, we have created a term set called "TemperatureTerms" and included three common ways temperature is  referenced in a clinical note ("temperature", "temp", and "t").

 Phenotype Features
 ------------------

-`Features <topics/features>`_ are the clinical elements that you wish to find and analyze in order to identify your patients of interest.
-Features specify an NLP method you'd like to run as well as optional parameters such as document sets, term sets, patient cohorts, and more.
-See the `feature examples <overview/examples>`_ to get a better sense of how different features can be created.
+*Features* are the clinical elements that you wish to find and analyze in order to identify your patients of interest.
+Features specify an :ref:`NLPQL task<nlpqlref>` you'd like to run as well as optional parameters such as document sets, term sets, patient cohorts, and more.
+See the `NLPQL examples <https://github.com/ClarityNLP/ClarityNLP/tree/master/nlpql>`_ to get a better sense of how different features can be created.

 We have two features in our example NLPQL.
 Let's take a look at each.